-The area around the pass is just an endless expanse of barren terrain with no trace of civilisation.
+The road was totally paved in 2021.
+The breathtaking scenery ranks as some of the most inhospitable terrain on the planet.
+It's one of the highest roads of the country.
+The area around the pass is just an endless expanse of barren terrain with no trace of civilization.
 If you do choose this route please check up to date information.
 The road to the summit is managed by the BRO (Border Roads Organization).
 It's a windy place and it's one of those places where you can feel hard winds coming from two directions at the same time.
-Getting permits for Chushul and Hanle sometimes can become a problem.
-It requires permission from Leh DC office.
-As it is a sensitive area, the visits from tourists may be limited and restricted by the Army.
+At the summit is a small bar-cafe.

 Road suggested by: Hugh Wilson